Hydra (genus)

-Hydra (/ˈhaɪdrə/ HY-drə) is a genus of small freshwater hydrozoans of the phylum Cnidaria.
+Hydra (/ˈhaɪdrə/ HY-drə) is a genus of small freshwater hydrozoans in the phylum Cnidaria.
 They are solitary, carnivorous jellyfish-like animals, native to the temperate and tropical regions.
 The genus was named by Linnaeus in 1758 after the Hydra, the mythical many-headed beast that was defeated by Heracles, as when the animal has a part severed, it will regenerate much like the mythical Hydra's heads.
 Biologists are especially interested in Hydra because of their regenerative ability; they do not appear to die of old age, or to age at all.

 Habitat

 Hydras are often found in freshwater bodies, but some Hydras are found in open water.
 They live attached to submerged rocks using a sticky secretion from their base.
 The genus Hydra occurs on all continents except for Antarctica and the Oceanic islands, though Hydras occur mainly in mesotrophic to eutrophic habitats.